 More on Brewing Time – Tweaking the Manual Drip to Perfection

-The 2 minutes brewing time ensures a light bodied coffee, cleaner.
+The 2 minutes brewing time ensures a light-bodied coffee, cleaner.
 If you want a strong cup, grind slightly finer, so that the dripping takes a little longer.
-According to this post on seriouseats.com, the total brew time should be 3 minutes for dark roasts, and 4 minutes for light roasted beans.
+According to this post on seriouseats.com, the total brew time should be 3 minutes for dark roasts, and 4 minutes for light-roast beans.

 Hario V60 comes in three sizes, 1, 2, and 3, and are made from ceramic, glass or metal.
 I like the glass and ceramic the best, they are neutral during brewing, whereas the metallic cones impart a little taste to your coffee.

 As I’ve already mentioned, I love manual coffee makers and in particular this method of brewing coffee.
 This is because it is, by nature, lighter bodied.
 This gives lots more opportunity to taste individual flavors from the coffee.